The Mackey Sasser Story

 IN 1990, Mackey’s best year in baseball he severely sprained his ankle and partially tore his Achilles tendon in a hard collision at home plate with Atlanta’s Jim Pressley.
 As a result of this injury Mackey was out for six weeks.
 The collision caused a lot of damage on Mackey’s left side and prevented him from being able to rock back whenever he threw.
 When he finally returned to action his throwing problem seemed that much more pronounced.
 He talked about a “fog of anxiety” rolling over him whenever he thought about having to throw and many times he couldn’t even get the ball to leave his hands.
 It was in this same year that Mackey’s father died from cancer.

 In 1994, after Sasser was traded to Seattle and in just the second game of Spring training Kevin Ryan collided hard with him at home plate and broke Mackey’s left scapula.
 At first, his trainer mistakenly thought that Sasser’s shoulder had simply been dislocated and he attempted to forcefully jam his player’s shoulder back into place.
-Of course, this misdiagnosis and ill-directed treatment caused Mackey even further trauma.
+Of course, this misdiagnosis and ill-directed treatment caused Mackey even further pain.
 According to Sasser, this shoulder injury was the “nail in the coffin” to his career and within a year he was out of Major League Baseball for good.